A limited history of the racial profiling initiative in Des Moines, Iowa

 The council meeting was held online over Zoom and Facebook Live, and 1,300 people participated.
 No precedent exists for this level of attendance at any City Council meeting.

 After the June 8 meeting, the Alliance shifted its approach in the negotiations and became more proactive.
 Instead of responding to the City’s documents, it began working on an ordinance derived from a bias-free policing protocol that had been adopted by the Des Moines Police Department in January 2019.
 It also decided that all documents, materials, and correspondence that were submitted to the City Manager would also be sent directly to the mayor and members of the City Council.
-This shifted the focus of the negotiations from the City Manager to the City Council.
+This shifted the focus of the negotiations from just the City Manager to the entire City Council.

 Two weeks of intense negotiations between the Alliance and the City Manager followed, with direct participation and engagement from several City Council members.
 These negotiations included: